botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 YAGPDB has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
 You can do this by creating a singular response and creating a variable with randInt.
 Then use an if-else-if statement like this to print out your desired output.
 YAGPDB has a built-in random response system for custom commands, but sometimes you may want to control the chances for certain responses to occur.
 You can do this by creating a singular response and creating a variable with randInt.
-Then use an if-else-if statement like this to print out your desired output.&#x20;
+Then use an if-else-if statement like this to print out your desired output.

 ```yag
 {{$var := randInt 100}}